Tyttenhanger House: History

 The adjacent stable block, also of 17th-century origin, now converted to residential use, is a Grade II listed building.

 Sir Henry's son Thomas Pope Blount (1649–1697) was created the first of the Blount baronets in 1680.
 On the death of the third Baronet in 1757 the estate passed to his niece and heiress Catherine Freeman, whose daughter married Charles Yorke, second son of the first Earl of Hardwicke and whose grandson Philip become the third Earl.
+In the 1780s, Philip's stepmother Agneta Yorke managed the estate until he came of age, during which time she commissioned alterations by architect John Soane.
 Field-Marshal Harold Rupert Leofric George Alexander (1891–1969), who after successfully managing the British 1st Army in North Africa and Italy, from 1941 lived at Tyttenhanger House.

 The family retained ownership until 1973 when the house was converted for use as commercial offices.